International Legion of the Defence Intelligence of Ukraine

 The International Legion of the Defence Intelligence of Ukraine (MUNA3449) is a separate brigade-level unit of foreign fighters subordinated to the Main Directorate of Intelligence of the Ministry of Defence of Ukraine.
-The unit consists of several foreign units structured at various levels, typically being structured as either a battalion, or a squadron split into several teams functioning completely separate from the regular Ukrainian International Legion, under the HUR MO operationally.
+The unit consists of several foreign units structured at various levels, typically being structured as either a battalion, or a squadron split into several teams functioning completely separate from the now dissolved International Legion, under the HUR MO operationally.

 History

-The legion has participated in the Battle of Kyiv, Battle of Mykolaiv, Battle of Sievierodonetsk, Battle of Lysychansk, Southern Ukraine campaign, 2022 Kherson counteroffensive and Battle of Bakhmut amongst many more combat operations.
+The legion has participated in the Battle of Kyiv, Battle of Mykolaiv, Battle of Sievierodonetsk, Battle of Lysychansk, Southern Ukraine campaign, 2022 Kherson counteroffensive, Battle of Bakhmut and Kursk campaign amongst many more combat operations.

-During the Battle of Mykolaiv, Russians discovered a position of the legion and heavily shelled it, others were evacuated and they were left alone to fend for themselves and hold the defenses.
-Due to the incompetence of legion commanders, an American volunteer Scott Sibley was killed and three were severely wounded.
-Just as one detachment was able to leave the position, another was sent there despite resistance by the legionnaires, again four volunteers were killed, several more were wounded, and one American volunteer Andrew Hill was captured and faces a possible execution, all due to the command's incompetence.
-At first, the Brazilian unit spent two weeks in demining operations in Zaporizhzhia Oblast.
-In early June 2022, a few days into the mission, they were suddenly shifted to take part in the Battle of Sievierodonetsk, completely unprepared, not even knowing the positions of friendly troops, the planning was done without coordination with other units.

-Due to a lack of communication and incompetence by the high command, a Brazilian legionnaire was killed and many more including the Brazilian Platoon leader were wounded, almost the entire platoon resigned as a result of the command's incompetence.
-During the Battle of Lysychansk, legionnaires were ordered by the command to loot a local shopping mall stealing valuables including furniture, shoes, women's clothes, jewelry, watches and electronics, many soldiers resisted the others and many were forced to comply.
 In November 2022, the legion participated in the 2022 Kherson counteroffensive.

 In October 2024, the legion was involved in a special operation during the 2024 Kharkiv offensive.

 Tasks

 The tasks of the Legion include combat missions in air, land, and water.
 It operates separately and independently from the Ukrainian Foreign Legion, under a different command structure, with different techniques, tactics, and procedures.
 It is bound and obligated to adhere to the highest standards of the requirements of the Constitution of Ukraine, the Manual of the Armed Forces of Ukraine, and all international laws signed by Ukraine.